• Home

 The opinion of the law enforcement officer and any victim is considered in all cases.

-Fees applicable to the Pretrial Diversion Program
+Fees applicable to the Restorative Justice Program's Pre-Trial Diversion Track

 Evaluation/Application fee: $107.00